Sinigang na Baka

 Directions

-- Pour 5 cups (1.2 L) of water and all the beef broth into a cooking pot.
-Bring to a boil.
+- Pour beef broth and 5 cups (1.2 L) of water into a large pot and bring to a boil.

-- Add tomato, onion, and kamias fruit.
-Cook for 5–8 minutes.
+- Add tomato, onion, and bilimbi (kamias) fruit, cooking for 5–8 minutes.

-- Add beef and continue to boil on a low to medium heat for 45 minutes.
+- Add beef and continue to boil over medium heat for 45 minutes.

-- Add taro root to boiling mixture.
-Cook for an additional 45 minutes, until beef gets tender.
+- Add taro root (gabi) to boiling mixture and cook for 45 minutes, until beef is tender.

-- In a separate pot, bring remaining 4 cups (1 L) of water to a boil.
+- Bring remaining 4 cups (1 L) of water to a boil in a separate pot.

-- When beef is tender, add fish sauce and stir.
+- Add fish sauce to the beef, stirring to combine.
 If mixture seems too dry, add more water.

-- Transfer beef, taro, and soup broth to individual bowls and arrange blanched vegetables on top.
+- Transfer beef, taro, and soup broth to serving bowls and arrange blanched vegetables on top.

 Copyright © 1993—2024 World Trade Press.
 All rights reserved.